Educ 206: Data Visualization For All

 - Continue overview of Learning Goal #6: Map Your Data, https://handsondataviz.org/map.html

-- Map types (more about choropleth maps)
+- Map types

-- Choropleth colors and intervals
+- Map Design: Choropleth colors and intervals

 - Normalize choropleth map data